KarlMeierMattern/sa-gov-charts/README.md

 • Collaborate with government departments or universities to access datasets not easily found online.

 Ideas for Execution: 1.
 Interactive Dashboards: Use frameworks like D3.js or Chart.js for creating dynamic, easy-to-understand visuals.
 2. Focus on Local Languages: Include explanations and labels in major South African languages to ensure inclusivity.
 3. Drill-Down Visualizations: Allow users to explore national trends but also zoom in on provincial or district levels.
 4. Public Feedback Loop: Enable users to submit insights or concerns based on the data visualizations.

+## Things to include on the website

+Nominal effective exchange rate
+The weighted average exchange rate of the rand is based on trade in and consumption of manufactured goods between South Africa and its most important trading partners.
+The methodology applied is described in an article in the June 2020 Quarterly Bulletin.
+As from 1 January 2015, the weighted average exchange rate of the rand is calculated against twenty currencies.
+The weights of the five major currencies are in brackets: Euro (30,68), Chinese yuan (24,53), US dollar (10,56), Japanese yen (4,95), Indian rupee (4,85).
+Index: 2015=100